kostasd7/experience-gifts/README.md

 The allowed dates for selection are 2 days from today as minimum and one year in the future as maximum.
 The maximum range that can be selected is 30 days.

 The maximum number of rooms is 4 and the maximum number of total guests (including children) is 9.
+At least one adult is required for this field to be valid.
+Number of children per room must not exceed the number of adults per room.

 Upon submission all selected data must be collected and saved in a JavaScript object that can be logged to the browser's console.